rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-and-project-group-charter.md

 ### mozjpeg: XXX

 The `mozjpeg-rust` crate provides an idiomatic Rust wrapper over the `libjpeg` library.
 When this library errors, it calls a user-provided callback that is not allowed to return.
 The documentation mentions that this callback either aborts or `longjmp` somewhere.
 The `mozjpeg-rust` crates implements this callback to `panic!` instead, unwinding from the Rust callback into C, and then from C back into Rust.

+> XXX this use-case also does involve foreign frames with destructors.

 ### lua bindings and longjmp

-Although longjmp/setjmp are not directly in scope for this group, there is an interesting interaction that was uncovered and is worth documenting.
+Although `longjmp`/`setjmp` are not directly in scope for this group, there is an interesting interaction that was uncovered and is worth documenting.
 On Windows targets specifically, longjmp is implemented using the same "Structured Exception Handling" (SEH) mechanism that is used for C++ exceptions and other sorts of errors.
 As a result, in some versions of Rust at least, we found that attempts to longjmp over Rust frames triggered unwinding mechanisms.
 Note that in general a longjmp over a Rust frame that contains destructors is [Undefined Behavior] -- however, we would like to support longjmp for Rust frames that do not contain destructors.
 At minimum, this group should take the behavior of longjmp into account; if it is easy to do, we may also introduce mechanisms or RFCs that help to specify the use of longjmp in particular cases.

+> XXX refer to Alex Crichton's compiler PR https://github.com/rust-lang/rust/pull/48572?

-## Our proposal
+# Our proposal
+[our-proposal]: #our-proposal

-This RFC proposes a multi-prong plan to solve this problem:
+This RFC proposes three separate but related items:

 * First, to modify Rust functions with the "C" abi to abort on unwinding, as proposed in [rust-lang/rust#52652].
 * Second, to introduce the "C unwind" ABI, with virtually all details (but not quite all) left as "to be determined".
-    * The **intent** of this ABI, however, is to permit Rust panics to be "translated" into a "native" unwinding mechanism, though precisely which is dependent on the target platform or other compiler options.
+  * The **intent** of this ABI is to permit Rust panics to be "translated" into a "platform-native" unwinding mechanism, though the specific mechanism is dependent on the target platform or other compiler options.
-        * (In practice, this translation is a no-op, since Rust panics use the native mechanism, but this is explicitly not required for the future.)
+  * (In practice, this translation is a no-op, since Rust panics always use the native mechanism, but this is explicitly not required for the future.)
-    * Folks currently using the "C" ABI to do unwinding can migrate to this new "C unwind" ABI, which captures their intentions.
-Their code is no more stable than it was, but they are on the right path.
+  * Projects currently relying on unwinding via the "C" ABI should be migrated to this new "C unwind" ABI, which will not abort on unwinding.
+The actual behavior is not specified, but any changes to the behavior or the specification will preserve the intent to permit safe unwinding.
 * Finally, to create a "project group" with the purpose of designing subsequent RFCs to flesh out the details of the "C unwind" ABI
-    * The "project group" term is newly introduced, but it corresponds to a kind of working group -- one with the goal of fleshing out a particular proposal or completing a project.
+  * The "project group" term is newly introduced: it is a specific type of working group whose goal is to flesh out a particular proposal or complete a project.
-    * We aim to specify how "C unwind" works on major platforms
+  * This working group plans to specify how "C unwind" works on major platforms.
-    * Goal is to enable Rust panics to propagate across native frames
+  * The primary goal is to enable Rust panics to propagate safely across foreign frames.
-    * And perhaps to enable native exceptions to propagate across Rust frames
+  * A future goal may be to enable foreign exceptions to propagate across Rust frames.
-    * But not to allow catching or throwing native exceptions from Rust code
+  * We do not plan to allow catching or throwing foreign exceptions from Rust code

-The first two goals work together.
 The goal of introducing the "C unwind" ABI is simple: it allows existing projects to migrate to the newer ABI and continue to work "as well as they ever did" or better, since they will avoid certain optimizations that are incorrect for their use cases.
-In the meantime, we can tighten up the rules around the "C" ABI.
+In the meantime, we can remove an instance of undefined behavior from the language by stabilizing the abort-on-unwind behavior fior the "C" ABI.

-Simply taking that step, however, does not address the root problem of "de facto" dependencies.
+Simply taking that step, however, does not address the root problem of "de facto" reliance on undefined behavior.
 We've already seen that projects can and do rely on unwinding.
+We therefore consider the formation of the "project group" as a formal statement of intent that Rust will support cross-language unwinding.

 The majority of this RFC is spent on describing the "C unwind" ABI and its details.
 We do note a few details about the "project group", but we